bvaughn/redux-search/README.md

 redux-search provides an [action](docs/README.md#createsearchactionresourcename) for searching resources as well as [selectors](docs/README.md#getsearchselectors-filterfunction-resourcename-resourceselector-searchstateselector-) for getting search results and the current search text.
 It then watches the store for resource changes and automatically updates search results as needed.

+Note that redux-search currently depends on the Regenerator runtime.
+It is recommended that your project require the [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) to provide that runtime.

 Example
 ---------